khulnasoft/getnighthawk/docs/collections/_docs/functionality/performance-benchmarking.md

 duration: "15s"
 ```

-You can then use `mesheryctl` to run the test using this configuration file as shown below.
+You can then use `meshplayctl` to run the test using this configuration file as shown below.

 ```
-mesheryctl perf apply -f perf-test.yaml
+meshplayctl perf apply -f perf-test.yaml
 ```

-Check the [Meshery usage guides](https://docs.meshery.io/guides) for more information on running performance benchmarks.
+Check the [Meshery usage guides](https://docs.meshplay.io/guides) for more information on running performance benchmarks.